 My strolls in the area weren't in the proper Parsi colony area, but nearby.
 But you could tell there was something different about that space.
-Joggers would sometimes wish you, a complete stranger, a warm 'Good morning'.
-There was a store on the way to the depot that I used to stop and buy snacks (usually a Cadbury 5 Star) for the long 2.5 hour way home (I can count the number of times I've eaten at the college canteen on one hand).
-Some very few times — Dinshaw's vanilla ice-cream.
+Joggers would sometimes wish you – a complete stranger – a warm 'Good morning'.
+There was a grocery store on the way to the depot where I used to stop and buy snacks (usually a Cadbury 5 Star) for the long 2.5 hour way home.
+I can count the number of times I've eaten at the college canteen on one hand.
+Some very few times, I used to pick up a Dinshaw's vanilla ice-cream.
 I have a thing for Dinshaw's or Pastonji's vanilla ice-cream.
-We don't get Dinshaw's easily here, so Pastonji's is a decent alternative.
+We don't get Dinshaw's easily in the suburbs, so Pastonji's is a decent alternative.
 Owner of the store was clearly a Parsi.
 Low-key early-50 year old, inquisitive with a stern demeanour — I had seen him have rows with his staff and his vendors with "Aaj kaiko itna bhav...kumi kar".
 I'm not a social person at all so I was always there for less than 30 seconds.
 One evening passing by his store, I saw him struggling to carry a corroborated box of bottled water.
 I helped carry it in and began speeding off.
 He stopped me with a, "Arre baccha, hamesha jaldi mein.
 Kuch lega nahi?".
-I smiled, nodded in the negative, and headed off.
+I smiled, nodded in the negative, and sped off.

 A few days later when I went to his store for the usual 5 Star, he started a brief conversation.
 He had many questions.
 He shared a few words on importance of education but with a helpful warning — "pagal ghode ke mafiq nahi".
 Something to the tune of "Apply your mind.
 Do good.
 Work is worship — everybody has to do something for a meaningful life".
 I cannot recollect the exact words.
 It wasn't something profound; heard it a million times from others.
 The dialogue delivery wasn't particularly impressive either.
 But it was with genuine concern and seemed heartfelt.
 I clearly decided to tuck it in my memory, possibly because it was the first time a random stranger had offered totally unsolicited life advice.